KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Finding:**

-Ganyu can regenerate energy through her C1 passive ability even when shooting immune enemies.
+Ganyu can regenerate Energy through her C1 passive ability even when shooting immune enemies.

 **Evidence:**

-Slimes are immune to cryo and therefore take no damage.
+Slimes are immune to Cryo and therefore take no damage.
 Despite taking no damage, it can be seen in the video below that C1’s passive is functioning:

 [Video](https://youtu.be/8uAy2OJtZEw)

 **Significance:**

-It can be useful to know that even in the event of immunity or resistance you can still generate energy from a FFA/B.
+It can be useful to know that even in the event of immunity or resistance you can still generate Energy from a FFA/B.

 ### C6: The Clement